apple/swift-nio-imap/README.md

 For a list of IMAP extensions, see [EXTENSIONS.md](EXTENSIONS.md).

-*Note:* This is still a prototype and not quite production ready, yet.
+⚠️ **Note:** This library is still in development phases and not ready to be used in production system yet. ⚠️

 ### Introduction and Usage